mendelcohen/movie-api-node-app/README.md

 ## Setup and run on your device

-- Create a folder for the project and in your terminal cd into it
+- Create a folder for the project and in your terminal `cd` into it
-- Copy and paste this command in your folder: git clone https://github.com/mendelcohen/movie-api-node-app.git
+- Copy and paste this command in your folder: `git clone https://github.com/mendelcohen/movie-api-node-app.git`
 - Logon to https://rapidapi.com/collection/movie-apis and obtain an API key (this project uses Movie Database (IMDB Alternative))
-- Create a .env file in the root of the project folder to store the api key: API_KEY = "..."
+- Create a .env file in the root of the project folder to store the api key: `API_KEY = "..."`
-- Run NPM install in your terminal to install the dependencies
+- Run `NPM install` in your terminal to install the dependencies
-- Run NPM start to start your server
+- Run `NPM start` in your terminal to start your server
-- In your browser go to localhost:3001 and the app should load
+- In your browser go to `localhost:3001` and the app should load

 ### Screenshots